RMazoni/top-foundations-final/README.md

-This project is part of the The Odin Project foundations course.
+This project is part of the The Odin Project foundation course.
 The goal here is to practice the concepts of HTML and CSS that were presented along the path.
+With this first project I'm not concerned about making the page responsive, since I haven't acquired this knowledge yet.

 The project started with the default design shown below.